nre-learning/antidote/docs/platform/curricula/lessons/endpoints.rst

 | Default Ports        |  No default ports.
 Lesson authors must explicitly   |
 |                      |  specify a list of ports to open.
 See example above |
 +----------------------+-----------------------------------------------------+

+Don't forget the env vars that are passed to pods, so that web resources can know what path they'll need to be accessible at.
+Right now the endpoint must be http only.
+The traffic will be passed through the load balancer, which provides HTTPs.